Mathieu Maertens

-Mathieu Maertens (born 27 March 1995) is a Belgian footballer who plays as an attacking midfielder for OH Leuven.
+Mathieu Maertens (born 27 March 1995) is a Belgian footballer who plays as an attacking midfielder and is currently playing for Cambuur in the Eredivisie.
+Maertens played 9 seasons for OH Leuven and became second on the all-time appearance list for the club, only surpassed by club legend Bjorn Ruytinx.

 Club career

 Maertens made his senior debut for Cercle Brugge on 29 March 2014 in the Jupiler Pro League.
 He played the full game in a 4–0 away defeat against KV Kortrijk.